 GM selling shuttered Ohio factory to electric truck maker

-By John Seewer, The Associated Press
+November 7, 2019 by John Seewer, The Associated Press

 General Motors is selling a massive assembly plant it shut down earlier this year in Ohio, a closing that drew threats and scolding from President Donald Trump, to a newly formed company that said Thursday it intends to begin making electric trucks by late 2020.

 The company called Lordstown Motors Corp. plans to hire 400 production workers at the outset, but said it still needs more investors before manufacturing can begin.